 Why Exactly You Should Do It

-To be more precise, there are several reasons why a green office space will bring your company benefits other than the obvious one – saving the environment.
+To be more precise, there are several reasons why a green office space or so called environmentally friendly office will bring your company benefits other than the obvious one – saving the environment.

 Saving money – from the financial viewpoint, building an eco-friendly office will be rather expensive at the very beginning.
 However, the maintenance necessary afterwards is surprisingly low.
 Also, heating and cooling bills will be reduced, as walls and flooring in an eco-friendly office are highly energy-efficient.
 In time, the initial investment in a green office will pay off, providing you with positive ROI (return on investment).
 Things like energy-efficient light bulbs are a clear example – they cost more than common incandescent bulbs but, in time, each bulb can save you around $45.